AtalantaB/TrevorBot/README.md

 # TrevorBot
 An IRC bot to help people never forget Trevor #TrevorForget. tl;dr. This project is mostly a joke.
-The code found here is a irc bot that by default goes by the name of TrevorBot and by default connect to a room in freenode.
+The code found here is a irc bot that by default goes by the name of TrevorBot.

-To stop the bot you will need to edit the bot.py file and change adminName to your own nickname.
+Default config:
+Server: chat.freenode.net
+Bot Nick: TrevorBot
+Admin Nick: None
+Channel: #Freenode
+port: 6667

 All feedback is welcome!

-How to use:
+Usage:

-	python bot.py : starts bot
+	python bot.py

+Optional:

+	python bot.py <Admin Nick> <channels to connect to> <Bot Nick> <Server> <Port>

 Common commands:
 	.stop : Makes the bot quit if issued by bot administrator